 Step 1: Learn The Core Material

 The first thing you need to do is Step One: You need to actually understand the core material.
 Now there are two parts to this.
 One: you could already be doing coding, but you could be in a niche market of coding.
 The standard CPC® exam for medical coders is going to include everything in the CPT, ICD and HCPCS Manuals.
-So it's important that you have a very broad based education first.
-With CCO, that's the first step.
+So it’s important that you have a very broad-based education first.
+With CCO, that’s the first step.
 Take the education you need.

 Now again we want you to come to CCO.
-But if you've already gone to another organization and you've gotten your training, we can pick up from there.
-So the first step enroll in a course or have enrolled in a course that's going to give you the knowledge base that you need to get the CPC® credential.
+But if you’ve already gone to another organization and you’ve gotten your training, we can pick up from there.
+So the first step is to enroll in a course or have enrolled in a course that’s going to give you the knowledge base that you need to get the CPC® credential.

 What we do at CCO is this: When we get a new student, we set up a welcome call with them.
 That way we can have goals set in place.

 This is what you want to achieve.
 This is how you’re going to achieve it.
 And this is what we’re going to do at CCO to help you along the way.

 Also, we give you an active coach.
 That means every 7 to 10 days or however often beyond that that you want.
 If you say no- every two weeks or three weeks- that is fine.
 We’re going to have somebody available that is also a medical coder that’s experienced that can answer your questions.

 You can send an e-mail to them and say “Hey, I stumbled on chapter 5 on Number 6.
 I read the rationale but it’s not clicking with me.
 What do I need to do.”

 Then with that communication via email with your CCO coach they can say “Hey that is a very typical question that people stumble with.
 This is what you need to look at” or “this is where you need to go.”
 Look at this CCO YouTube video we did and I think it will unpack the situation for you.